 Prevention:

-• Newer printers or you can install additional add-ons which can monitor filament clog and tangle such as SFS which can detect.
+• Newer printers have auto tangle detection or for older printer you can install additional add-ons which can monitor filament clog and tangle such as SFS which can detect which can save print and hardware.
 This should prevent printing air and allow operator to loosen spool to resume the print.
+Another option is having buffer extruder externally to help filament feeding and overcome the overlap and reduce the strain on toolhead extruder such as Mellow LLL Plus or DIY Project such as Dual Nightwatch if you have a weaker toolhead extruder.

 Leave a comment